cyritegamestudios/trust/Setup/README.md

 2. Double-click on TrustInstaller.exe.
 3. Follow the instructions in the installer to update to the latest version of Trust.
 4. To check for updates, launch the Trust installer.
+5. **If you'd like to get early access to updates, click the dropdown in the top right and select Alpha.**

 **NOTE: do **NOT** put the installer inside of your Trust folder or updates won't be installed properly.
 Unzip TrustInstaller.zip to your Desktop or another location.**